Looking for an easy Fourth of July dessert? Combine strawberries and blueberries with whipped cream in a mason jar. Perfect Fourth of July dessert.

 Chill for an hour before serving.

-These are so good and easy to make.
+This Fourth of July dessert is so good and easy to make.

-The vanilla yogurt almost makes it taste a little like cheese cake.
+The vanilla yogurt almost makes it taste a little like cheesecake.

 My tiny Betsy Rosses loved them….